Ask Our Garden Experts: Questions and Answers from 2016

 Q: We have a greenhouse we recently built ourselves.
 I was wondering if there has been success in planting seedlings this time of year and successfully growing greens, or maybe what might grow through the cold months.
 Is container planting recommended or more garden beds in the greenhouse?
 Is heat necessary to germinate and keep the plants growing or will they take without a heat source?
 Should we consider passive solar resources and are you aware of any grants currently available for Maine residents?
 What about using agricloth at night to keep plants insulated?
 Thanks for any assistance.

-A: Here is a fact sheet Overwintering Geraniums from Iowa State Extension that does a nice job of explaining how to overwinter them.
+A: A fact sheet Overwintering Geraniums from Iowa State Extension does a nice job of explaining how to overwinter them.

 Q: I planted my garlic 28th of September.
 We just returned home to find them up 2- 1/2 inches.
 Can I put more leaves on top or do I have to pull up the garlic and replant it?
 I planted 300 cloves.